Will the City of Pearls overtake India’s Silicon Valley as the top global services destination?

 Kamal Karanth, Co-founder of Xpheno, a Bengaluru-based specialist staffing company, said Hyderabad is seen as making all the right moves on the infrastructure and ease of business front to be a high-potential option for new Captives entering India.

-Hyderabad, trailing behind Bengaluru by nearly 400,000 active tech talent, will be a key factor to consider on the scale of talent front.
-Also, Bangalore still holds a higher spot on the desirability curve for talent from across the country, and that adds to the speed of talent.
+Hyderabad, trailing behind Bengaluru by nearly 4,00,000 active tech talent, will be a key factor to consider on the scale of talent front.
+Also, Bengaluru still holds a higher spot on the desirability curve for talent from across the country, and that adds to the speed of talent.